kestra-io/docs/content/blogs/serverless-data-pipelines.md

 The **staging** layer prepares raw data for further transformations.
 It includes several SQL models:

 - `stg_customers.sql`: extracts and formats raw customer data
-- `stg_orders.sql`: prepares order data, so that fields like order dates and customer IDs are standardized for consistent use
+- `stg_orders.sql`: prepares order data so that fields like order dates and IDs are standardized for consistent use
-- `stg_order_items.sql`: focuses on individual items within orders, pulling data about what was ordered, in what quantities, and at what prices
+- `stg_order_items.sql`: queries data about what was ordered, in what quantities, and at what prices
 - `stg_products.sql`: extracts product details like product names, categories, and prices
 - `stg_supplies.sql`: prepares supply chain data
 - `stg_locations.sql`: standardizes fields related to customer locations and their tax rates
-- `__sources.yml`: defines the source data for all staging models, mapping raw tables from the database to their corresponding staging models in dbt.
+- `__sources.yml`: defines the source data for all staging models, mapping BigQuery tables to their corresponding staging models in dbt.

 This layer standardizes raw data for more complex transformations in the next steps.